 The second post in our symposium on Jasbir Puar’s Right to Maim is by Isis Nusair, who is Associate Professor of Women’s and Gender Studies and International Studies at Denison University.
 She is the co-editor with Rhoda Kanaaneh of Displaced at Home: Ethnicity and Gender among Palestinians in Israel, and translator of Ramy Al-Asheq’s book of poetic prose Ever Since I Did Not Die.
 She is the writer and director with Laila Farah of Weaving the Maps: Tales of Survival and Resistance; a one-woman show based on research with Iraqi, Palestinian and Syrian refugee women.
 Her upcoming book is titled Permanent Transients: Iraqi Women Refugees in Jordan and the USA.
 She is currently conducting research on the narratives of crossing of Syrian refugees into Germany.
 Isis previously served as a researcher at the Women’s Rights Division of Human Rights Watch and the Euro-Mediterranean Human Rights Network.

 Jasbir Puar’s The Right to Maim: Debility, Capacity, Disability makes an important contribution to our thinking about the connection between debility, capacity and disability.
 The book challenges binary thinking and offers a continuum when thinking about dis/ability.
-Puar argues that capacity, debility and disability exist in mutually reinforcing constellation and are often overlapping or coexistent, and that debilitation is a necessary component that both exposes and sutures the non-disabled/disabled binary (xv).
+Puar argues that “capacity, debility and disability exist in mutually reinforcing constellation and are often overlapping or coexistent, and that debilitation is a necessary component that both exposes and sutures the non-disabled/disabled binary” (Puar, xv).

 Puar’s analysis emphasizes how intersectional and interdisciplinary approaches should shape our understanding of state sovereignty and the importance of examining the intersection of race, class, gender, sexuality, ability in the production of power structures in society.
 Her analysis of debility not only links the social, economic, political and environmental conditions in which people live but the ways these power structures manifest themselves in the global north and south.

-Puar’s main argument relates to disability and debility as not being at odds with each other.
-Rather, they are necessary in an economy of injury that “claims and promotes disability empowerment at the same time that it maintains the precarity of certain bodies and populations precisely through making them available for maiming” (xvii).
-In this context, assemblages of disability, capacity and debility are elements of the biopolitical control of populations that foreground risk, prognosis, life chances, settler colonialism, war impairment, and capitalist exploitation.
-In addition, “debilitation is not a by-product of the operation of biopolitics but an intended result, functioning both as a disruption of the non-disabled/disabled binary—as an in-between space—and a supplement to disability, that which shadows and often overlaps with disability (xvii).
+Puar’s does not oppose disability and debility.
+Rather, she argues, both are part of an “economy of injury that claims and promotes disability empowerment at the same time that it maintains the precarity of certain bodies and populations precisely through making them available for maiming” (Puar, xvii).
+In this context, “debilitation is not a by-product of the operation of biopolitics but an intended result, functioning both as a disruption of the non-disabled/disabled binary—as an in-between space—and a supplement to disability, that which shadows and often overlaps with disability” (Puar, xvii).
+Debility, in Puar’s argument, therefore breaks the binary between abled and dis/abled bodies.

-The Right to Maim argues that debilitation and the production of disability are in fact biopolitical ends unto themselves, with moving neither toward life or toward death as the aim.
-In this context, debility breaks the binary between abled and dis/abled bodies, and where debility and disability constitute each other.
-Puar also puts in conversation the disability, trans and reproductive rights discourses.
-Other binaries that Puar urges us to think about relate to the connection between rights and justice.
-She argues that as an affective assemblage, sexuality entails an axis of signification and an axis of forces that defy configurations that produce monoliths (118).
-She urges us to think about homonationalism and sexuality through assemblages that open up a different trajectory or plane of territorialization.
+Puar also puts debility in conversation with disability, trans and reproductive rights discourses, urging us to think about the connection between rights and justice.
+She argues that “as an affective assemblage, sexuality entails an axis of signification and an axis of forces that defy configurations that produce monoliths” (Puar, 118).
+It is therefore necessary to think about “homonationalism and sexuality through assemblages that open up a different trajectory or plane of territorialization” (Puar, 118).

-Puar’s activist scholarship breaks binaries between theory and practice.
-The book raises important questions about agency, activism and community when thinking about disability and debility within the context of Gaza.
-Disability cannot be separated from colonial and structural violence, and the ways in which war and settler colonialism are central in producing debility.
-Debilitation here is a biopolitical end point unto itself.
+Notably, throughout, Puar’s activist scholarship also breaks binaries between theory and practice.
+The book consistently relates its important theoretical discussions about agency, activism and community to the practical context of Gaza.
+She makes clear that disability cannot be separated from colonial and structural violence, and the ways in which war and settler colonialism are central in producing debility, and in which debility is central in producing them.

 (Photo credit: Wissam Nassar, Washington Post)